JanssenProject/jans/docs/janssen-server/developer/agama/quick-start-using-agama-lab.md

 - We will use the [Janssen Server](https://jans.io) to deploy the Agama project.
 Follow the instructions [here](https://docs.jans.io/head/janssen-server/install/) to install the Janssen Server.
-- A GitHub account where Agama Lab GitHub app has been [integrated](https://github.com/GluuFederation/private/wiki/Sign-Up---Sign-In#need-for-github-account).
+- You will need a GitHub account where Agama Lab GitHub app has been [integrated](https://github.com/GluuFederation/private/wiki/Sign-Up---Sign-In#need-for-github-account).
 GitHub account can be a personal account or an organizational account.
 For this guide we will assume that a personal account is being used.
-- Two public GitHub repositories.
-These will be used as [development repository](https://github.com/GluuFederation/private/wiki/Flow-Designer#development-repository) and [release repository](https://github.com/GluuFederation/private/wiki/Flow-Designer#release-repository).
+- Two new public GitHub repositories in your GitHub Account.
+These repositories will be used as [development repository](https://github.com/GluuFederation/private/wiki/Flow-Designer#development-repository) and [release repository](https://github.com/GluuFederation/private/wiki/Flow-Designer#release-repository).
 Each repository should have at least one commit.
 A commit that creates a README file is also sufficient.

-## Create Agama Project
+## Create A New Agama Project

 We will use [Agama Lab](https://cloud.gluu.org/agama-lab/) to create a simple username-password based user authentication project.
+The will be similar to the one shown below.

 ![](../../../assets/agama-lab-flow-quick-start-guide.png)